-All Uniform Motion Calendar hearings will be conducted by telephone only, including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
-For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which may be uploaded in the Online Services System (OLS) as an attachment to the Final Judgment.
-No one will be present in the courtroom unless specifically instructed by the Court.
+All Uniform Motion Calendar hearings will be conducted by video/telephone only, including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
+For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which should be uploaded in the Online Services System (OLS) as an attachment to the Final Judgment.
+No parties should be physically present in the courtroom unless specifically instructed by the Court.
 This rule applies to self-represented litigants and court reporters as well as attorneys.
 In addition, only hearings that have been scheduled on the Online Scheduling System will go forward.

 Courtroom # 3 of the South Palm Beach County Courthouse should not be used as the place of hearing on notices of hearing.
-Instead, future notices of hearing must state that the hearing will be held by telephone conference call.
-Hearings must be set up with the telephone conference provider of your choice.
-If using Court Call, the dial-in information is automatically provided and the court is furnished with a list of the scheduled hearings.
-If using another provider, or if you choose to use your own teleconferencing system, you must provide the court with the dial-in information, including passcode, in advance.
-This information must be included in your notice of hearing.
+Instead, future notices of hearing must state that the hearing will be held by video/telephone conference call.
+Hearings must be set up with the telephone/video conference provider of your choice.